-Each year we celebrate the resurrection of Christ.
-Once again, it is that time of year.
-But this year all is different.
-Many are not able to go to church and celebrate the death, burial, and resurrection of Christ (Romans 6:23).
+Each year we celebrate the death, burial, and resurrection of Christ (Romans 6:23).
 What does the resurrection of Christ mean?

-We will get there but first let’s take a walk in the past of when Jesus was here.
+We will get there but first let’s take a walk in the past of when Jesus was preparing for His Passover.

 Jesus Preparing For the Passover